uviclibraries/insta360/editing-video-laptop.md

 ---

 # Insta 360 Video Editing (Laptop)
-In this exercise, you will practice video editing Insta 360 footage
+In this exercise, you will practice video editing Insta 360 footage **Brittany: maybe float this image to the right?**
 <img src="images/insta-01.png">

 1. If you haven’t done so already, download the application.
 [Insta360 Studio Download](https://www.insta360.com/download/insta360-onex){:target="_blank"}